 Then there are the less typical window types such as: awning windows (opens outward on single hinge from top), casement (opens inward on single hinge from left, or right), round, half round, picture (large rectangular windows) and bay windows.

-Materials are fairly basic, as in vinyl and wood being the most popular.
+Materials are fairly basic, as in vinyl, fiberglass, and wood being the most popular.
 Vinyl entails far less maintenance than wood, is usually less sturdy, but still have long warranties.

 Wood benefits from its natural look and durability.